-The rules above lead to progress.
-They put people on the Moon and robots on Mars and Titan; they predict solar eclipses centuries in advance; they cure diseases like smallpox and polio; they give you light at the flick of a switch and more information in the palm of your hand than in all the books ever printed in the history of our species.
+- This is a matter of belief; we can't prove it to you.
+But we can justify it. - The rules above lead to progress.
+They put people on the Moon and robots on Mars and Titan; they predict solar eclipses centuries in advance; they cure diseases like smallpox and polio; they give you light at the flick of a switch and more computing power in the palm of your hand than in the Space Shuttle, and more computing power in the Space Shuttle than in all the eons before.